-In orchards with SI-resistant scab, a combination of a mancozeb fungicide at 3 lb/A plus a captan formulation that supplies 1.5 lb of active ingredient/A has provided excellent scab control when used in prebloom and bloom sprays.
+[2.3] In orchards with fungicide-resistant scab, a combination of a mancozeb at 3 lb/A plus a captan formulation that supplies 1.5 lb of active ingredient/A has provided excellent scab control when used in prebloom and bloom sprays.
 (A captan rate of 1.5 lb active ingredient/A translates to 3 lb/A of Captan 50W, 30 oz/A of 80W, or 1.5 qt/A for the 4L formulations.)
 This combination provides a better residual activity through heavy rains than would be available from either product used alone and it preserves the option of using mancozeb sprays after petal fall.
 The mancozeb-captan combination cannot be used close to prebloom oil sprays because of captan-oil incompatibilities.

-For reasons of economy and resistance management, it is recommended that SI and strobilurin fungicides not be used until pink, even when fungicidal protection is needed earlier; in such cases, make a single application of an alternative fungicide (captan, copper, EBDC) at green tip and half-inch green, then begin the SI/strobilurin program at pink.
+[2.4] For resistance management and cost savings, it is recommended that SI, strobilurin and SDHI fungicides not be used until pink, even when fungicidal protection is needed earlier; in such cases, make a single application of an alternative fungicide (captan, copper, EBDC) at green tip and half-inch green, then begin the SI/strobilurin/SDHI program at pink.

+[2.5] Captan and sulfur can damage apples.
 Do not apply captan or sulfur within 10 days of an oil spray.
-Do not apply liquid captan formulations with sulfur on sulfur-sensitive varieties.
+Do not apply liquid captan formulations with sulfur on sulfursensitive varieties.
+Some incompatibilities cause fungicides to clump or cause damage.
+Check fungicide compatibility with desired insecticide or oil; see [1.1].
 A further discussion of apple scab fungicide characteristics is presented in the section "Apple Scab Fungicides" and in Table 6.1.3.